naeglinghaff/bank_tech_test/README.md

 ## The Process

-Setup - initialising a git, setting up my jasmine test suite Planning - modelling the objects and the possible solutions for our requirements Feature Test - writing the first feature test for initial behaviour Unit Test - to check each object operates independently of another and reports the expected behaviour
+Setup - initialising a git, setting up my jasmine test suite and linter Planning - modelling the objects and the possible solutions for our requirements Feature Test - writing the first feature test for initial behaviour Unit Test - to check each object operates independently of another and reports the expected behaviour